sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 	_The Setup script completed successfully_

-<a name="SetupTask6"></a>
+<a name="SetupTask4"></a>
-#### Setup Task 6 - Configure a Private Build Agent ####
+#### Setup Task 4 - Configure a Private Build Agent ####

 In this task, you will install a private build agent on your local machine.

 > **Note**: You could also use the Hosted build agent.
 The Hosted build agent spins up when a build is triggered, runs the build, and then spins down.
 Hosted build agents let you build without having to maintain build infrastructure.
-For this workshop, you need to use a _private_ build agent only because the Xamarin trial license does not work on the Hosted build agent.
+For this workshop, you will use a _private_ build agent to learn more about it.

 1. Navigate to the Agent Pools configuration in VSTS Log in to the `HealthClinic` team project in VSTS.
 In the upper right corner, click the **gear** icon to open the admin page: